-Tax free threshold for private sector businesses
+Tax free threshold for small and medium businesses

-Payroll tax is levied on private sector businesses of a substantial size.
 Businesses with total taxable wages of \$2 million or under are exempt from payroll tax.
 Businesses with total taxable wages over \$2 million pay payroll tax on the portion of wages that exceed the threshold.